A Fresh Look at the Calculation of Tunneling Actions including Gravitational Effects

 d) Already from the pioneering work of Coleman and De Luccia \cite{CdL} it is known that gravitational effects could quench vacuum decay forbidding decays that would be allowed without gravity (see $\S\, A2$ for a re-derivation of this famous result in the thin-wall limit).
 In the new formalism, gravitational quenching of vacuum decay can be understood quite simply as the result of the impossibility of finding tunneling paths with real $D$ for some potentials.
 In the Minkowski or AdS cases, the monotonicity of $V_t$ sets a limit on the average values of $V_t'$ and $V_t$ which might not be sufficiently large to compensate the negative value of $6\kappa(V-V_t)V_t$.
 In integral form, $V_t$ should satisfy the inequality \be \Delta V_{\pp 0}\equiv V_\pp - V_0 \geq \int_{\phi_\pp}^{\phi_0} \sqrt{6\kappa(V-V_t)(-V_t)}\, d\phi\ , \ee and it is easy to imagine cases in which this is not possible.
 For instance, large enough $\kappa(V-V_+)$ would lead to gravitational quenching.

 e) As in the case without gravity, one expects that it should be simple to estimate $V_t(\phi)$ for a given potential making educated guesses (as in \cite{me}) to get an accurate approximation to the tunneling action using (\ref{newSE}), although no dedicated study of this application is performed in this paper.
 The success of such numerical approach rests on the fact that the action (\ref{SEnograv}) is not only an extremal for the $V_t$ that solves the corresponding Euler-Lagrange equation but it is in fact an absolute minimum.
-This leads to the next (final) comment.

-f) In the case with gravity, the action (\ref{newSE}) is, by construction, an extremal for the right $V_t$ that solves (\ref{VtEoM}) (supplemented by an interval with $V_t=V$ in the case of dS vacua).
-It can be proven that also with gravity present the action (\ref{newSE}) is an absolute minimum at the right $V_t$.
-This important result is proven in $\S\, A3$ and allows to reformulate the calculation of the tunneling action as the simple variational problem described in the introduction.
+In the case with gravity, the action (\ref{newSE}) is, by construction, an extremal for the right $V_t$ that solves (\ref{VtEoM}) (supplemented by an interval with $V_t=V$ in the case of dS vacua).
+Although we expect that also with gravity present the action (\ref{newSE}) is an absolute minimum at the right $V_t$, we have not been able to prove it in full generality and leave such proof for future work.

 \paragraph{\bf $\bma{\S\, 5}$ Potentials with Exact Tunneling Solutions }

 Having potentials that allow to solve the tunneling problem analytically is quite useful and there is a number of papers in the literature that provide such potentials using different methods of attack.
 In the presence of gravity, a possibly incomplete list of such previous work is \cite{exact}.